Skip to main content

 4. What are the names of the three Raths?

-Nandighosh: Sri Jagannath's Rath, Taladhwaja: Balabhradra Rath and Darpadalan: Devi Subhadra's Rath.
+Nandighosh: Sri Jagannath's Rath, Taladhwaja: Balabhradra Rath and Darpadalan (or Devadalan): Devi Subhadra's Rath.

 Final Thoughts: Embodying the Divine Spirit of Ratha Yatra

-For me, Rath Yatra, is close to my heart as the cherished childhood memories.
-The memories of witnessing the grand process with my Amma, Nanna (dad) and siblings is still fresh.
-Those unforgettable moments of pulling the thick and heavy coir ropes of the sacred Jagannatha Ratha with devotion, getting the divine Mahaprasad (known as Abhada), and experiencing the vibrant atmosphere of Puri continue to inspire my devotion even today.
+For me, Rath Yatra, is close to my heart as the cherished childhood memories of witnessing Rath Yatra with my Amma, Nanna (dad) and siblings is still fresh.
+Those unforgettable moments of pulling the thick and heavy coir ropes of the sacred Jagannath Rath with devotion, getting the divine Mahaprasad (known as Abhada), and experiencing the vibrant atmosphere of Puri continue to inspire my devotion even today.

-Rath Yatra is not just a grand event but is a timeless testimony of faith, devotion and divine grace.
-The intense spiritual energy along with the ancient traditions outlove modern technology.
-The get into Cosmic trance on seeing the three huge wooden idols coming out of the temple to bless millions of His devotees.
+Rath Yatra, a timeless testimony of intense spiritual energy and the ancient traditions outlive modern technology.
+People get into Cosmic trance at the sight of the three huge wooden idols coming out of the temple to bless millions of His devotees.